Trump’s vision of American greatness at center of convention

 Republicans — and Trump himself — closely watched last week’s Democratic convention for cues on what worked and what didn’t in the virtual format, hoping that will provide an advantage in putting together their week of events.

-One major change, Republicans said, will be the emphasis on live rather than taped events — and holding events with crowds to the greatest extent practicable.
+One major difference, Republicans said, will be the emphasis on live rather than taped events — and holding events with crowds to the greatest extent practicable.
 Trump repeatedly criticized Democrats’ reliance on pre-taped videos, rather than live addresses, saying Tuesday, “Live, by the way, is always much more exciting.”

 A small crowd was expected for Melania Trump’s speech in the Rose Garden, with a larger cohort watching in person when Pence speaks Wednesday from Fort McHenry.
 More than 1,000 guests are anticipated on the South Lawn when Trump delivers his acceptance speech Thursday night.
 The RNC has requested approval to launch fireworks from the National Mall after Trump’s speech.